-I think that's the general way that fit women are fobbed off, you know, it's you only have to look at the media and how incontinence is portrayed in the media.
-You know, you've got the women in the adverts are getting younger and younger for incontinence products, you know, you're being sold, what is a black pull up nappy and told it's sexy, you know, and that's okay, you don't have to let a little bit of wee stop you being the person you want to be.
-And it's that thing, it's normalising, it is making people feel that they don't need to do anything about it.
+I can't get.
+I can't get over the psychological aspect of on the one hand being told that you made somebody invested in an observation here saying you're pregnant, what do you expect?
+You've had a baby?
+What do you expect when you mentioned that and somebody alive?
+You can do something about it?
+Yeah, the women in the adverts are getting younger and younger for incontinence products, you know, you're you're being sold black, what is a black pull up nappy and told it's sexy, you know, and that's okay, that you just you don't have to let a little bit of we stop you being, you know, the person you want to be.
+And it's, it's that thing, it's normalising it is making people feel that they don't need to do anything about it.
 And then it gets too late.
-And then their options are surgery, or not being able to live the life that you want to live.
-And that's what makes me cross is that it's normalised in the media.

-What you just described is perhaps the perfect and perhaps most visible example of addressing a symptom rather than a cause.

-Wear a nappy, an adult nappy.
-That's all it is, I bought some to take with me on networking events, so I can show people, what would happen to them if they didn't do something about it now.
-It's not nice, they're not nice products.
+And then the you know, their options are surgery, or, you know, not being able to live the life that you want to live.
+And that's what makes me crosses that it's it's normalised in the media.
+And therefore women just tend to what you just described as perhaps the the perfect and perhaps most visible example of addressing a symptom rather than a call.
+We're happy and I don't know.
+That's what it that's all it is, I bought some to take with me on networking events, so I can show people, what would happen to them if they didn't do something about it now, yes.
+It's not like they're not nice products.
 They're really expensive.